-- 1. Close the thermostat by rotating the knob fully counter clockwise and ensure the firebox door and the bypass door are closed. - 2.
+- 1. Close the thermostat by rotating the knob fully counter clockwise and ensure the firebox door is closed. - 2.
 Call the local fire department. - 3.
 Examine the chimney, attic, and roof of the house to see if any part has become hot enough to catch fire.
 If necessary, hose area down with a fire extinguisher or water from a garden hose. - 4.
 Do not operate the appliance again until you are certain the chimney has not been damaged